 The term “quid pro quo” is Latin for “something for something,” or “one thing in return for another.”
 Quid pro quo harassment occurs when a manager, supervisor, or person of authority harasses a subordinate with the understanding that the subordinate must tolerate the harassment in order to keep his or her job or to gain advancement.
 Some examples of quid pro quo harassment include:

-- An employer making promotions, work advancements, salary increases contingent on sexual favors
+- An employer making promotions, work advancements, and/or salary increases contingent on receiving sexual favors;

 - An employer threatening to demote or even fire an employee who will not participate in the inappropriate sexual activity;

 - An employer assigning desirable work assignments to those who will tolerate his or her sexual conduct or assigning undesirable assignments to those who do not accept the sexual conduct; and

 - An employer giving favorable performance reviews or evaluation scores to those who cooperate with the employer’s sexual demands.

 Hostile work environment harassment occurs when the behavior of an individual or group of individuals generates an intimidating, antagonistic, or abusive workplace atmosphere.
 Common hostile environment harassment examples include:

 - Overt or subtle discrimination against a person because of his or her gender;